apache/pulsar/site2/docs/client-libraries-cpp.md

 pulsar-client-cpp/pkg/rpm/docker-build-rpm.sh
 ```

-This will build the RPM inside a Docker container and it will leave the RPMs
+This builds the RPM inside a Docker container and it leaves the RPMs in `pulsar-client-cpp/pkg/rpm/RPMS/x86_64/`.
-in `pulsar-client-cpp/pkg/rpm/RPMS/x86_64/`.

 | Package name | Content |
 |-----|-----|